 All in all, no director could really complain about this cast.

-The only aspect that brings this motion picture down are those ridiculous Lizardmen.
-Seriously, did they spent that much money on these costumes, that the director was obligated to use them?
+The only aspect that brings this motion picture down is those ridiculous Lizardmen.
+Did the director feel compelled to use these ridiculous costumes because they spent so much money on them?

 And the science didn’t work for me.
 Even as a ten-year-old, I knew it was impossible to fly between the moons of Mongo and still have breathable air.
 But after almost forty years I think I’ve figured it out, even those Lizardmen.

-As for the future of Flash Gordon, I hope whoever produces and directs a remake, that they don’t neglect what De Laurentiis, Semple, Donati, Queen, Blake and Hodges brought to Alex Raymond’s Flash Gordon universe.
+As for the future of Flash Gordon, I hope whoever produces and directs a remake, doesn’t neglect what De Laurentiis, Semple, Donati, Queen, Blake and Hodges brought to Alex Raymond’s Flash Gordon universe.